Skip to content

 Transmission of hepatitis B

 • HBV can be transmitted from mothers with CHB to their babies during delivery.
 In endemic places, most persons with CHB acquired HBV infection by mother-to-child transmission (MTCT).
-Please click here more information about MTCT of hepatitis B.
+Please click here for more information about MTCT of hepatitis B.

 • HBV can also be transmitted through contact with blood or body fluids of an infected person: